jianqi02/trainee-management-system/README.md

 4. Run `composer install` at the terminal.

-5. Run `php artisan migrate` to create all the needed table.
+5. Run `php artisan migrate` to create all the needed table or download the database `tms-db.zip` file [here](https://drive.sains.com.my/index.php/f/18674969)

 6. Run `php artisan serve` or use xampp to run the server.